-Legendary whisky writer Michael Jackson once described Lindores Abbey as a pilgrimage for the whisky lover, yet at the time his words were written there was little but a ruin where the Abbey once stood.
-Those who make the journey today however, are rewarded with far more than ‘just’ a site of historical interest.
+Legendary whisky writer Michael Jackson once described Lindores Abbey as a pilgrimage for the whisky lover.
+When he wrote those words there was only a ruin where the Abbey once stood.
+Those who make the journey today, however, will be rewarded with far more than a site of historical interest.

-Lindores was rather tragically sacked in 1559 by John Knox, with much of it’s stonework redistributed throughout Newburgh.
-Today the Abbey lies in ruins with the burden of it’s preservation falling on local landowner Andrew Mackenzie-Smith.
-Mackenzie-Smith had long dreamt of bringing whisky back to the site and in 2013, work finally began on converting an old farm building, adjacent to the Abbey, into a fully functioning distillery.
+Lindores was rather tragically sacked in 1559 by John Knox, with much of its stonework redistributed throughout Newburgh.
+Today, it lies in ruins with the task of its preservation falling on local landowner Andrew Mackenzie-Smith.
+Mackenzie-Smith dreamed of building a distillery on the site and in 2013, work finally began on converting some old farm buildings.

-In late November, a happy coincidence saw me bound for the Kingdom of Fife and I couldn’t resist stopping by the Abbey for a look around.
-The distillery and visitor centre have been finished to a very high standard and the still-room in particular, complete with floor to ceiling windows overlooking the ruined abbey, is a site to behold.
-It is here, standing by a trio of gleaming new copper stills, gazing upon the crumbling walls of the abbey, that the weight of history begins to sink in.
-Here, in 2017, distilling will return to Lindores, some 522 years after John Cor and his brethren operated their own still.
-One can’t help but wonder what those monks would say, were their eyes to rest upon this new distillery.
+In late November, a happy coincidence saw me bound for the Kingdom of Fife.
+Since I was passing, I couldn’t resist stopping by the Abbey for a look around.
+The distillery and visitor centre have been finished to a very high standard and the still-room in particular, complete with floor to ceiling windows that overlook the ruined abbey, is a beautiful site to behold.
+It is here, standing by a trio of gleaming copper stills and gazing upon the crumbling walls of the abbey that the weight of history begins to sink in.
+In 2017, distilling will return to Lindores, some 522 years after John Cor and his brethren operated their own still on behalf of the King.
+One can’t help but wonder what those monks would say now, were they to catch site of this new, modern distillery.

-At the time of my visit, the Lindores stills lay silent but I was informed by my passionate guide John that their license was en route and testing of the new equipment would begin upon it’s arrival.
+At the time of my visit, the Lindores stills were silent but I was informed by my excellent guide John that their license was en-route and testing of the new equipment would begin upon its arrival.

-So while a Lindores Abbey single malt remains a long way off, a visit to the distillery is enriching enough to warrant the journey.
-Go.
-Go and admire the new distillery.
-Walk amongst the stones of the Abbey.
-Breathe the air once inhaled by Scotland’s earliest known distillers and walk the paths they once trod.
-Nowhere in Scotland, perhaps the world, will you get a better sense of history and the place whisky holds within it.
-Like the man said, ‘For the whisky lover, it is a pilgrimage‘.
+So while a Lindores Abbey single malt remains a long way off, a visit to the distillery is an enriching enough experience to warrant the journey.
+Go and admire the gleaming new distillery.
+Wander amongst the stones of the Abbey and walk in the footsteps of Scotland’s earliest distillers.
+Nowhere in this country, perhaps the world, will you get a better sense of history and the place whisky holds within it.
+Like the great man said, ‘For the whisky lover, it is a pilgrimage‘.